Flu/avr-emulator/README.md

 ## Features
 - **Memory**: 2KB starting from `0x0000`.
+- **Stack**: Starts from the last memory address and grows towards lower addresses
 - **Supported Instructions**:
   - `ADC` – Add with carry between two registers.
   - `ADD` – Add two register values and store the result in one of the registers.